ho-thanh-und/tp/docs/UserGuide.md

 * `remark 1 r/Likes to code` Adds a remark (`Likes to code`) to the 1st person
 * `remark 1 r/` Clears all remarks for the 1st person

-Format: `schedule INDEX r/INTERVIEW_SCHEDULE`

-* Adds an interview schedule to the candidate at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
-The index **must be a positive integer** 1, 2, 3, …​
-* Existing values will be updated to the input values.
-* You can remove a person’s interview schedule by typing `r/` without specifying any date and time after it.

 Examples:

 * `schedule 1 r/11-02-2025 10:00` Adds an interview schedule (`11-02-2025 10:00`) to the 1st person